 Curving around from the north, the peninsula of Point Loma – along with Coronado – shelters San Diego proper from the Pacific Ocean and defines San Diego Bay itself.

 In the northern part of Point Loma is Ocean Beach; there’s a bohemian vibe here, where surfers and sunseekers enjoy the waves and catch rays.
 You’ll even find the regular Ocean Beach Farmers Market, which puts on live music amongst all the organic food stalls.

-If this sounds like your thing, there are a handful of mid-range hotels with brightly colored facades, as well as some waterfront villas for you in Ocean Beach.
+If this sounds like your thing, there are a handful of budget hotels with brightly colored facades, as well as some waterfront villas for you in Ocean Beach.

 Point Loma is more isolated and rugged, offering excellent hiking opportunities like Cabrillo National Monument – featuring tide pools and trails – plus Sunset Cliffs National Park, which is a great place to watch sunsets from, of course.

 There are mid-range hotels here, but not a huge selection; however, it is reasonably close to San Diego International Airport.